zaboople/essay/Software/OOP.md

 In fact the advance of technology today is predicated on our ability to move beyond physical metaphors and use whatever symbolic devices are handy, i.e. the existing computational abstractions that we already have.
 However, this shift does not render OOP moot, because modelling & simulation was never the great enlightening insight of OOP anyhow; again, that insight is *scope control*.

 Perhaps an example of the flaws of the "everything is simulation" approach would help here: Once I was working on a little homemade video game which required a virtual deck of cards, and of course the deck needed shuffling, and I thought, well, what *is* the most efficient way to do that?
 Turns out this problem was solved [in the 1960's](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle): You can do the shuffle *in place* with a single plain-jane array in about 6 or 7 lines of your favorite programming language, if you have a good-quality random() function.
-The algorithm works out to O(N) and uses no extra memory other than a couple of integer variables.
+The algorithm works out to O(N) and uses minimal extra memory for a handful of temp variables.

 However: Research is hard, so before landing on the *easy* solution, I came upon a message board for C++ and Object Pascal programmers, where this same question came up and inspired a lengthy discussion.
 The group quickly posited: Well, if I put an actual deck of cards in front of you right now - sans computer - how would you shuffle it?
 Thus ensued much discussion about the "riffle shuffle", "cutting the deck" and various physical mechanics.
 Eventually someone pointed out that mathematicians proved you need at least 7 consecutive riffle shuffles to obtain a proper random sort.
 The resulting solution would be at least hundreds of lines, inefficient and error-prone, all thanks to the all-programming-is-simulation heuristic.
 Meanwhile, the easy solution had been available for decades.
 This is how we regress rather than progress.